 Lanterns are a great fixture to place in centerpieces for rustic, vintage, or garden inspired weddings.
 This soirée feels more rustic, thanks to the craft paper table numbers.
 A floral wreath of in-season gerbera daisies, roses, and eucalyptus completes the look.

 Pairing gerbera daisies with roses offers a more elegant, refined look for a flower that is, in large part, very budget friendly.Continue to 17 of 20 below.

 Zinnia Summer Wedding Centerpiece

 When we think of organic centerpieces, we tend to imagine designs that feature flowers in ways where they feel effortless and even as though they have simply grown the way they appear.
-This in season summer zinnia centerpiece by Amber Mustian matches our idea of organic perfectly.
-The loose arrangement also incorporates gorgeous mauve roses and plenty of greenery, but it’s the bright zinnias that draw our eye in the most.Continue to 18 of 20 below.
+This in-season summer zinnia centerpiece by Amber Mustian matches the idea of organic perfectly.
+The loose arrangement also incorporates gorgeous mauve roses and plenty of greenery, but it’s the bright zinnias demand the most attention.Continue to 18 of 20 below.

 18 of 20